 Binoculars for an in-depth look at that view, a notebook for pressing some of the local flowers, and a Marco Polo-esque sense of adventure.

 Cape Weligama is not wheelchair accessible, due to the contours of the garden and steps leading to common areas.

-Under-2s stay free, and 2–12 year olds stay for up to US$45 half-board and US$75 full-board, a night, for each child.
-A baby cot and one extra bed can be added to most rooms, and Master and Junior Suites interconnect.
-Babysitting is available on request.
+Under-2s stay free, and 2–16 year-olds stay for up to US$45 for bed and breakfast, US$83 half-board and US$108 full-board, a night, for each child.
+A baby cot and one extra bed can be added to most rooms and babysitting is available on request.

 2–12 year olds.
 Child supplement rates change seasonally' the highest half-board child supplement is US$95 and full-board is US$125.